guardian/daylight-savings-hex-map-australia/docs/guide-to-apps-testing.md

 2. Go to [https://builds.gutools.co.uk](https://builds.gutools.co.uk) and click "install build" under Android - it will download to your downloads folder. (note you may have to be within the developers' VPN to do this, but getting there is less bother than you may think, and you can do it with your login for the editorial VPN.
 Ask Sean how).

-3. Open Android studio and go to File > Profile or debug APK
+3. Open Android studio and go to File > Profile or debug APK.
 Then, in the next dialogue box, choose the APK you just downloaded.

 4. Choose what device you want to emulate it on.
-This happens in a box in the top middle-right of the window:
+This happens in a box in the top middle-right of the window.
 There may be a default but if you open the AVD manager you'll get the option to set up various types of emulated devices, so you can see what it looks like on a tablet as well as a phone.
 Once you've chosen a device, hit the green button to run the app on that device.
 The emulator will spring up in a new window.
 At this point you will have to sign in and get preview keys in the same way that you would do with a physical test device.

-5. Now open chrome and go to:  chrome://inspect/#devices

-You should see a list under the title "Remote Targets".
+5. Now open chrome and go to:  chrome://inspect/#devices You should see a list under the title "Remote Targets".
 If you click 'inspect' under the first entry in that list ("Article") you should be in the familiar chrome devtools environment and able to see console logs or inspect elements and styles.

 - ✅ able to inspect and query the DOM, test out inspector changes and see errors in the console